 The prospect of Brexit is, not surprisingly, causing a great deal of anxiety amongst British expatriates in France, already having to live with a lower exchange rate and fearing loss of rights of residence and health cover.

 Many of them, concerned about the outlook for their legal status in the country, have made application for French nationality or a long-term residence visa.

-As residents of the EEA, obtaining a residence visa - a carte de séjour - is merely a bureaucratic formality, and there are different types of visas with rights of residence varying from 1 to 10 years or for permanent residence.
+As residents of the EEA, obtaining a residence visa - a carte de séjour - is merely a bureaucratic formality, with rights of residence varying from 1 to 10 years or for permanent residence.
 Most expatriates in France should be entitled to at least a 5-year visa, which ultimately leads to a visa for permanent residence.